wtchrs/funnyscript-executor/README.md

-# MathExecutor
+# funnyscript-executor

-MathExecutor is the executor that execute some simple scripts that can perform simple mathematical calculation.
+funnyscript-executor is the executor that execute the simple funnyscript that can perform simple mathematical calculation.